peakphp/docs/di/create.md

 ---
-title: Peak/Di - Create instance
+title: Peak/Di - Retrieve/Create instance
 sb: sidebar/di.html
 ---

 ### How method create() work
 The method create() will help you to instantiate objects.
-It is important to understand that enabling/disabling autowiring affect how this method create objects.
+It is important to understand that **enabling/disabling autowiring affect how this method create objects.

 Autowiring is enabled by default.
 To change this, use ```disableAutowiring()```.

 Under the hood, ```create()``` go through those steps in order: